OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 ### ✅ Checkpoint

 You now have an understanding of how a partial update of a user's profile is performed by the Users API, which is used by Okta's Management SDKs.

+## 🎉 End of Module 4 Labs

+**You may close this workspace project, ensuring all changes were saved.** You can also close Postman.

 ### 🎉 End of Module 4 Labs